wp-plugins/calculated-fields-form/README.txt

 * Includes a script for saving the submitted data in an external database
 * Includes an add-on to integrate the forms with the WooCommerce products (Beta Version).
 * Includes an add-on to integrate the forms with the SalesForce service(Beta Version).

-You can either "**clone**" those calculated forms to complete your own form or create a new calculated form from scratch for your application.

 You can **mix text and numbers** into a field.
 If a field contains a number it will be automatically identified and used for the calculations.
 In addition to that, the checkboxes, radio buttons and drop-down fields can have separately a visual "text" and a hidden "value" linked to each test: the value will be the one used for the calculation.